MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-expansion.md

 # Limiting driver distribution by Windows versions

-IHVs, OEMs, and ODMs often need to change teh distribution of a driver on Windows UPdate to a specific range of Windows versions.
+IHVs, OEMs, and ODMs often need to change the distribution of a driver in Windows Update to a specific range of Windows versions.
 For example, a driver might

-* have known problems in a specified range of versions
+* have known problems in a specified range of versions.

-* need to be deployed to fix issues in past versions of Windows while a current driver is distributed to current versions
+* need to be deployed to fix issues in past versions of Windows while a current driver is distributed to current versions.

-* extend its distribution to earlier, current or newer Windows versions
+* extend its distribution to earlier, current or newer Windows versions.

 These distribution ranges are defined by a “floor” and “ceiling”.
 A floor describes the earliest Windows version the driver will be distributed to, and a ceiling marks the latest.
 By adding a floor, you can expand your driver’s distribution.
 By adding a ceiling, you can restrict it.
 Floors and ceilings are specified in [shipping labels](https://docs.microsoft.com/windows-hardware/drivers/dashboard/manage-driver-distribution-by-submission) within the Hardware Dev Center Dashboard for the following driver submission formats: